Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/using-traits.md

 1. Select **Build** tab from the top menu.
 2. From **Natural Language -> Training** select the **Traits** tab.
 3. Click **Add New Trait**.
 We will be using a trait to identify the existence of the word ‘issue’ in the user utterance.
+Follow the steps below to complete adding the trait:
     * Add a **Trait Type** as _Problem Statement_ and **Traits** as _issue_.
 A given Trait Type can have multiple Traits grouped together logically.
     * Optionally you can add utterances for Issues as _‘problem’, ‘unable to’_, and _‘not working’_.
 These are the alternate words that users might use to indicate an issue.
     <img src="../images/add-utterance-for-issue.png" alt="add utterance" title="add utterance" style="border: 1px solid gray; zoom:75%;">